-Permutt and Li thereby avoid loss of information and the controversy associated with selecting a single cut-point (ie, with the Rankin scale), while giving an interpretable summary statistic.
+Measuring Potential Mediators in SHAMROC.
+Permutt and Li thereby avoid All will be collected as part of the CLOVERS CRF. loss of information and the Days of mechanical ventilation in the first 28 after controversy associated with randomization will be measured, as will the development of selecting a single cut-point (ie , ARDS in first 7 days.
+(Aims 1 & 2) with the Rankin scale), while Severity of hypoxemia will be measured as the lowest routinely obtained pulse oximetry saturation on the daily logs, obtained during the first 7 days in the ICU.
+(Aim 1) Renal failure will be defined by the KDIGO staging system (serum creatinine criteria only (89)) between baseline and 7 days to assess for de novo or worsening acute kidney injury.
+As treatment assignment could impact urine output, we will use only the creatinine criteria.(90) Patients on chronic dialysis will be ineligible for this analysis.
+(Aims 1 & 2) Net fluid balance will be defined as a proportion change in body weight compared to admission, as in (18).
+(Aim 2) giving an interpretable summary statistic.
 Permutt and Li demonstrate that the mean outcome scores among the better performing patients from each study arm ("trimmed means") are efficient statistics for reporting the between-group differences using the intention to treat principle.
 They recommend trimming each trial arm equally, just above the expected overall rate of death and non-response.
 In SHAMROC, 33% of each study arm will be "trimmed."

-Under this trimming, the test statistic has a straightforward interpretation: "How large of a difference in average cognitive function is caused by randomization to wet versus dry resuscitation, measured in the better-off $\frac{2}{3}$ of patients?"
+Under this trimming, the test statistic has a straightforward interpretation: "How large of a difference in average cognitive function is caused by randomization to wet versus dry resuscitation, measured in the better-off 2/3 of patients?"
 Permutt and Li developed a permutation test for the confidence interval for this test statistic under no assumptions other than randomization, which is particularly appealing given the often-skewed distributions of cognitive function scores.
 We will report both the test statistic (with 95% CI) and graphically present the ECDF curve for each randomized group to summarize all data.